ohmg-dev/blog/src/content/blog/2025-08-09-using-gdals-vrts-for-georeferencing.md

 ![](../../assets/Screenshot%20from%202025-08-09%2008-37-14.png)

 Finally, to create the mosaics that are the ultimate end goal of the entire system, even more VRTs are added.
-First, on top of the warped VRT a new one is created that incorporates the layer's mask, previously drawn by users through a unified, "multimask" interface.
+First, on top of the warped VRT a new one is created that incorporates the layer's mask, drawn by users through a unified, "multimask" interface.
 Then, all of the cropped VRTs are wrapped up into a single mosaicked VRT (mosiacking is actually what VRTs are most commonly used for), and that final VRT is then translated into a single (sometimes quite large) COG.

 ![](../../assets/Screenshot%20from%202025-08-09%2008-11-35.png)